 In Visual Studio, go to Tools > Options > Dynamics 365 > Projects and select “Synchronize database on build for newly created project.”
 It will make your life easier.
 Based on my experience, I haven’t figured out a reason you would NOT want this activated for your development projects.
 I also use “Organize projects by element type” and recommend it as a standard for complex projects.

 If you are aesthetically minded, you can install additional Visual Studio color themes with this: https://marketplace.visualstudio.com/items?itemName=VisualStudioProductTeam.VisualStudio2015ColorThemeEditor

 You might want to install other Visual Studio add-ons.
 There are tons, but I haven’t found any specific to X++ development; mostly they would just offer aesthetic tweaks.

 I am shaky on source control and can hopefully add more generalized information later.
 (It possibly justifies its own separate blog post.)
 First you’ll need to connect to and log in to your VSTS server.

-You are going to need to edit your Workspace (don’t rename it, also don’t rename the VM, that will mess some things up with IIS/Reporting Services.
+You are going to need to edit your Workspace.
+(Don’t rename it; that will mess some things up with IIS/Reporting Services.
 Instead, follow the “Rename VM” steps above if you need to share source control with other developers.)
 Just do this:

 …and map certain parts of your projects to C:\AOSService\PackagesLocalDirectory (obviously this is only if you have existing projects):